 - Too much fluoride from environmental sources (natural high water fluoride levels) or overuse of fluoride rinses, toothpaste, and fluoride supplements

 Good oral hygiene will help if the teeth are stained from a food or fluid, or discolored due to poor cleaning.

 Talk to your dentist about abnormal tooth color.
-However, if the color seems to be related to a medical condition, your regular health care provider should also be consulted.
+However, if the color seems to be related to a medical condition, you should talk to your regular health care provider as well.

 Call your provider if:

 - Your teeth are an abnormal color without an apparent cause